jamieqianhui/jamieqianhui.github.io/_posts/2025-10-06-Real-Estate-Investment-Strategies.markdown

 - Require modest property improvements
 - Present opportunities for operational enhancements or lease restructuring
-- Exist in strong but not necessarily gateway markets The strategy aims to generate returns of approx range 9-12% annually through a combination of stable income and modest appreciation.
+- Exist in strong but not necessarily gateway markets

+The strategy aims to generate returns of approx range 9-12% annually through a combination of stable income and modest appreciation.
 Core-plus often involves light value-creation opportunities, such as improving property management, modest renovations, or re-tenanting a small portion of the property.

-### Core-plus investment examples
-A well-maintained apartment complex in a growing suburban area with minor deferred maintenance A high-quality mixed-use property in a secondary market that requires some lease-up efforts
-Rationale: These investments offer a balance between stability and growth potential.
-Opportunities for minor improvements can enhance value.

 ### Value-add investments
 Value-add strategies involve significant improvement to underperforming properties to substantially increase income and value.
 These investments typically feature: